sudo-owen/perceptron/content.md

 It's interesting to note that our convergence proof does not explicity depend on the dimensionality of our data points.
 Rather, the runtime depends on the size of the margin between the closest point and the separating hyperplane.

 In other words, the difficulty of the problem is bounded by how easily separable the two classes are.
 The larger the margin, the faster the perceptron should converge.
-Below, you can try adjusting the margin between the two classes to see how increasing/decreasing it changes how fast the perceptron converges.
+Below, you can try adjusting the margin between the two classes to see how increasing or decreasing it changes how fast the perceptron converges.

-**DEMO 2**
+**DEMO GOES HERE**

 # Linearly Unseparable Data
 In the real world, data is never clean; it's noisy, and the linear separability assumption we made is basically never achieved.
 But, as we saw above, the size of the margin that separates the two classes is what allows the perceptron to converge at all.
 So the normal perceptron learning algorithm gives us no guarantees on how good it will perform on noisy data.

-However, there are several modifications to the perceptron algorithm which enable it to do well, even when the data is not linearly separable.
+However, there are several modifications to the perceptron algorithm which enable it to do relatively well, even when the data is not linearly separable.
 Below, we'll explore the Maxover algorithm and the Voted Perceptron.

 # Maxover Algorithm